 Kriging interpolation algorithm has not been applied yet to estimate the lithium resource.
 However, geostatistical analysis reveals that lithium is Gaussian distributed and shows a very low coefficient of variation and a very low nugget value as well.
 Lithium appears to be homogeneously distributed within the greisen beds.
-That's why inverse distance method could be used to interpo- Deutsche·Lithium late grades even for large drill hole spacing like in the case of Zinnwald.
+For this reason, the inverse distance method is used to interpolate grades, even for such a large drill hole spacing like in the case of Zinnwald.

 The following parameterization of the search ellipsoid of the anisotropic inverse distance interpolation was chosen:

-Table 59:Parameters chosen for search ellipsoid of the anisotropic inverse distance interpolation
+Table 59: Parameters chosen for search ellipsoid of the anisotropic inverse distance interpolation